astro-informatics/s2scat/README.md

 ``` bash
 pip install s2scat
 ```
-This will install all core functionality which includes JAX support (including PyTorch support).
+This will install all core functionality which includes full JAX support.

 Alternatively, the `S2SCAT` package may be installed directly from GitHub by cloning this repository and then running